artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 {% include epic_img.html url="/images/omakase-relay/tree.png" title="REST inspired props" style="width:100%;" %}

 This means most components know more about the request than it probably needs, as it may be needed to pass on to the component's children.
-This can lead to data-duplication, or even worse, not knowing if you can delete or refactor a component.
+This can lead to over-fetching, or even worse, not knowing if you can delete or refactor a component.

 Data masking solves this by hiding data that the component didn't request.
 I've still yet to find the right visual abstraction, but I feel this just about pays for itself.